Which Is Correct Smell Or Scent?

 If you enjoy writing or storytelling, experimenting with different ways to describe smells and scents can enhance your readers’ sensory experience.
 Instead of simply saying, “The air smelled like rain,” you could say, “The scent of petrichor filled the air, signaling the arrival of the storm.”

-See also Which Is Correct Scent Or Smell?
+See also Is Fragrance A Smell?

 By using a combination of “smell” and “scent,” you can paint a more detailed picture for your audience and transport them to the scene you are describing.
 It adds layers of depth and richness to your writing, making it more engaging and immersive.